jhudsl/tidyversecourse/docs/03-tidying.md

 Perfect!
 We now have the four columns we wanted, each storing a separate piece of information, *and* the year column is an integer, as you would want it to be!

 Let's go one step further and add in the state-level abbreviations and region for each row.
 We'll utilize our `state` datasets that we read in previously to accomplish this!
-Because we formated the state data as a tibble, we can simply join it with our `coverage` dataset to get the state and region information.
+Because we formatted the state data as a tibble, we can simply join it with our `coverage` dataset to get the state and region information.

 ```r